orhnk/RASCII/README.md

 ## Using The Crate

-Instead of using the unreliable system shell to call RASCII, you can add the `rascii_art` crate to your project and use it in Rust!.
+Instead of using the unreliable system shell to call RASCII, you can add the `rascii_art` crate to your project and use it in Rust!

 To do so, run `cargo add rascii_art` to add RASCII to your Cargo project.